How I work osteopathically

 cranial work and gentle holding , focussing on different areas of the body (not just the head), tuning into the subtle movements in the body and energy, letting your body tissues unwind at their own pace

 I take part in ongoing reflective practice, study and exploration with other osteopaths.
-This has included study with Professor Eyal Lederman, and participation the 'Osteomap' programme - (osteopathy, mindfulness and acceptance programme for persistent pain) - which involves exploring ways of integrating meditative and mindfulness based approaches into osteopathic practice.
-Osteomap and mindfulness principles are very helpful for those experiencing acute pain as well as those with more persistent pain.
+This has included participation the 'Osteomap' programme - (osteopathy, mindfulness and acceptance programme for persistent pain) - which involves exploring ways of integrating meditative and mindfulness based approaches into osteopathic practice.
+Osteomap and mindfulness principles can be very helpful for those experiencing acute pain as well as those with more persistent pain.

 Call 07941 531 737